josesk1975/Jellyfin-Linux-Permissions/README.md

 ## Difference between a Disk mount and a Partition mount

 ### Disk Mount
-The example from the ["primer link"](#read-the-primer) uses the PARTUUID e.g. /etc/fstab entry from (https://forum.jellyfin.org/t-mounting-local-storage-in-linux-linux-permissions-primer)
+The example from the ["primer link"](#read-the-primer) uses the PARTUUID, this should work for a DISK mount.
+I have not tested this yet as I am on my test system.
+I will update when I move to my server and mount physical disks.
+At the moment I am mounting a partion, so the below (using PARTUUID) gave me an error.
 ```
-UUID=63c1787f-e1a3-b34a-ae05-eb66f240e17d /media/storage2 ext4 defaults 0 0
+UUID=e2c4442f-b77f-4a15-98ae-5742d2d926d8 /hdd/m ntfs-3g defaults 0 0
 ```

 ### Partition Mount

 > [!NOTE]
-> In the primer link, we are told to use the PARTUUID.
+> In the ["primer link"](#read-the-primer) , we are told to use the PARTUUID.
 > Because my system is a partition on the drive that is in on my laptop and not a separate drive we have to use the UUID and not the PARTUUID.
 > If you use the PARTUUID you get an error when you try to mount it as a partition.